-All those that entered into the New Covenant in the land of Damascus but subsequently relapsed and played false and turned away from the well of living waters shall not be reckoned as of the communion of the people nor inscribed in the roster of it throughout the period from the time the Teacher of the Community is gathered to his rest until that in which the lay and the Priestly Messiah (Anointed) assume their office.
+All those that entered into the new covenant in 'the land of Damascus' but subsequently relapsed and played false and turned away from the well of living waters shall not be reckoned as of the communion of the people nor inscribed in the roster of it throughout the period from the time the teacher of the community is gathered to his rest until that in which the lay and the priestly messiah [anointed] assume their office.88 among the disciples of God.
+Men of knowledge shall reprove him according to his perfidy until he repent and thereby resume his place among the specially holy and blameless-that is, until it become clear that his actions are again in accordance with the interpretation of the Law adopted by the specially holy and blameless.
+Meanwhile, no man shall have commerce with him in matters either of property or of employment, for he has been cursed by all the holy ones of God on high.

-The same applies also to all that entered the company of the "Specially Holy and Blameless" but were loath to carry out the rules imposed upon the upright Every such man is, as it were, like one molten in the furnace.
-When his deeds come clearly to light, he shall be cast out of that company as being one who has no share among the Disciples of God.
-Men of Knowledge shall reprove him according to his perfidy until he repent and thereby resume his place among the Specially Holy and Blameless, that is, until it become clear that his actions are again in accordance with the interpretation of the Law adopted by the Specially Holy and Blameless.
-Meanwhile, no man shall have commerce with him in matters either of property or of employment, for he has been cursed by all the Holy Ones of God on High.
+The same applies also to all that entered the company of the 'specially holy and blameless' but were loath to carry out the rules imposed upon the upright Every such man is, as it were, like 'one molten in the furnace' [Ezek.
+22.22].
+When his deeds come clearly to light, he shall be cast out of that company as being one who has no share

 The same applies again-in the future as it did in the past-to all who commit their hearts to idolatry and walk in the stubbornness of their hearts.
-All such have no portion in the household of the Law (Torah).
+All such have no portion in the household of the Law [Torah].

 The same applies, once again, to all of their fellows that relapse in the company of scoffers.
-These too shall be judged; for they will have spoken error against the Righteous Ordinances and have rejected the Covenant of God and the pledge which they swore in the land of Damascus, that is, the New Covenant.
-Neither they nor their families shall have a portion in the household of the Law (Torah).
+These too shall be judged; for they will have spoken error against the righteous ordinances and have rejected the Covenant of God and the pledge which they swore in 'the land of Damascus'

+-that is, the new covenant.40 Neither they nor their families shall have a portion in the household of the Law [Torah].

-About forty years will elapse from the death of the Teacher of the Community until all the men who take up arms and relapse in the company of the Man of Falsehood are brought to an end.
-At that time, the Wrath of God will be kindled against Israel, and that will ensue which is described by the Prophet when he says, "No king shall there be nor priest nor judge nor any that reproves aright."
+About forty years will elapse from the death of the teacher of the community until all the men who take up arms and relapse in the company of the Man of Falsehood are brought to an end.41 At that time, the wrath of God will be kindled against Israel, and that will ensue which is described by the prophet when he says: 'No king shall there be nor priest nor judge nor any that reproves aright' [cf. Hos.
+3.4].

 But they of Jacob that have repented, that have kept the Covenant of God, shall then speak each to his neighbor to bring him to righteousness, to direct his steps upon the way.
-And God will pay heed to their words and hearken, and He will draw up a record of those that fear Him and esteem His Name, to the end that salvation shall be revealed for all God-fearing men.
+And God will pay heed to their words and hearken, and He will draw up a record of those that fear Him and esteem His name, 42 to the end that salvation shall be revealed for all God-fearing men.
 Then ye shall again distinguish the righteous from the wicked, him that serves God from him that serves Him not.
-And God will "show mercy unto thousands, unto them that love Him and keep His Commandments," yea, even unto a thousand generations.
+And God will 'show mercy unto thousands, unto them that love Him and keep His commandments'-yea, even unto a thousand generations.

-As for those schismatics who, during the era when Israel was behaving perfidiously and defiling the sanctuary, indeed departed from the Holy City, relying solely on God, but who subsequently, without much ado, reverted to the popular trend, all of those shall be subjected to Judgment by the Sacred Council, each according to his character.
+As for those schismatics43 who, during the era when Israel was behaving perfidiously and defiling the sanctuary, indeed departed from the Holy City, relying (solely) on God, but who subsequently, without much [ad]o, reverted to the popular [tre]nd-all of those shall be subjected to judgment by the sacred council,44 each according to his character.